Accenture/kx.as.code/docs/README.md

 !!! abstract "Quick Start Guide"
     Want to get started quickly?
 Read our [Quick Start Guide](./Quick-Start-Guide/).

+!!! tip "Applications Library"
+    Check out the [applications library](/Overview/Application-Library/), to see which solutions can be installed with a single click!

 !!! example "Contribute an application"
     If you want to contribute another application to KX.AS.CODE, read our [development walk-through](Development/Adding-a-Solution/)